Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\textbf{HuggingGPT}~\cite{shen2023hugginggpt} (NeurIPS 2023) pioneered the orchestration paradigm by enabling ChatGPT to command 1000+ machine learning models from HuggingFace Hub without any fine-tuning.
+\textbf{HuggingGPT}~\cite{shen2023hugginggpt} (NeurIPS 2023) introduced the orchestration paradigm by allowing ChatGPT to command 1000+ machine learning models from HuggingFace Hub without any fine-tuning.
 The frozen LLM executes a four-stage workflow: task planning (decomposing user requests), model selection (choosing from tool descriptions), task execution (invoking models), and response generation (synthesizing outputs).
-This architecture demonstrates that language serves as a universal interface---tool descriptions in natural language suffice for the frozen agent to coordinate complex multimodal workflows.
-On composite cross-modal tasks, HuggingGPT enables GPT-3.5 to achieve performance comparable to GPT-4V by orchestrating specialized vision, speech, and language models.
+The architecture shows that tool descriptions in natural language suffice for the frozen agent to coordinate complex multimodal workflows.
+On composite cross-modal tasks, HuggingGPT demonstrates that orchestrating specialized vision, speech, and language models can close the gap between GPT-3.5 and much larger multimodal models.
 The primary limitation lies in latency from sequential LLM calls and token length constraints for tool descriptions. \textbf{ViperGPT}~\cite{suris2023vipergpt} (ICCV 2023) introduced code generation as the orchestration mechanism.
-The frozen GPT-3 Codex generates Python code that composes vision models---GLIP for detection, SAM for segmentation, MiDaS for depth estimation---into executable programs.
-This code-based approach achieves state-of-the-art zero-shot performance on GQA visual reasoning, outperforming end-to-end models by 10--15\% on compositional tasks.
-The key insight: Python functions provide more flexible tool composition than fixed API calls.
+The frozen GPT-3 Codex generates Python code that composes vision models (GLIP for detection, SAM for segmentation, MiDaS for depth estimation) into executable programs.
+The code-based approach achieves strong zero-shot performance on GQA visual reasoning, outperforming end-to-end models by 10--15\% on compositional tasks.
+Python functions provide more flexible tool composition than fixed API calls.
 Each tool exposes simple functions like \texttt{find(image, object\_name)} or \texttt{compute\_depth(image)}, which Codex chains programmatically without learning tool-specific interfaces. \textbf{SciToolAgent}~\cite{ding2025scitoolagent} (Nature Computational Science 2025) scales tool orchestration to scientific domains through graph-based organization.
-The frozen GPT-4o accesses 500+ biology, chemistry, and materials science tools via SciToolKG---a knowledge graph encoding tool metadata, dependencies, and safety constraints.
+The frozen GPT-4o accesses 500+ biology, chemistry, and materials science tools via SciToolKG, a knowledge graph encoding tool metadata, dependencies, and safety constraints.
 Graph-based retrieval for tool selection achieves 94\% accuracy on scientific query benchmarks, representing a 15--20\% improvement over GPT-4o without tool access.
 The system successfully automates protein engineering workflows chaining ESMFold for structure prediction, BLAST for sequence alignment, and custom analysis tools.
-This architecture demonstrates that structured knowledge graphs address scalability challenges inherent in prompt-based descriptions.
+Structured knowledge graphs address the scalability challenges inherent in prompt-based descriptions.